PolyhedralDev/TerraDocs/_sources/install/forge.rst.txt

 2. Once you have downloaded the ``.jar`` file, simply place the file into your `mods` folder located inside your Minecraft client or server directory.

-3. Restart your server and verify Terra has loaded.
+3. Restart your server / client and verify Terra has loaded.

 World Creation
 --------------